xchem/fragalysis-backend/README.md

 >   The migrations will be written to your clone's filesystem as the clone directory
     is mapped into the container as a volume.
-You just need to commit the migrations to Git.
+You just need to commit the migrations that have been written to the local directory to Git.

-## Pre-commit hooks
+## Pre-commit
 The project uses [pre-commit] to enforce linting of files prior to committing them to the upstream repository.